Tips for Tick Prevention for Dogs and Cats

 Our animal hospital offers a range of tick preventatives to keep dogs and cats safe.
-While Lyme disease is not a major concern at the moment here in West LA, ticks themselves are widespread and not likely to go away any time soon.
+While Lyme disease is not a major concern at the moment here in Palms, ticks themselves are widespread and not likely to go away any time soon.
 They can also spread other harmful diseases that can affect both animals and humans.
 By protecting your pet, you’re also protecting yourself and other members of your family.
-Check out our tips on tick protection.
+Check out our tips on tick prevention for dogs and cats.

 The Secret Life of Ticks